Zentech-Development/conductor-proxy/README.md

 # Conductor Proxy API Reference
 There are two APIs to interact with- the proxy and the admin APIs.
-The admin API is used to manage apps, resources, and accounts.
+The admin API is used to manage groups, services, resources, and accounts.
 The proxy is used to use the Conductor Proxy virtual API.

 ## Admin API